IamJesseP/Task-Management-App/README.md

 # Task-Management-App
-A fullstack application written with Nodejs, Expressjs, and Firebase.
+A fullstack application written with React, Nodejs, Expressjs, and Firebase.
 This full-stack application aims to create an interface where users can view, create, and manage tasks, enhancing overall productivity and organization.
 The application leverages Node.js for backend and React for frontend.
 Data is persistently stored using Firebase.